MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-m365-chat.md

   }
 ```

 Here's an example of an adaptive card in .json format.
-To visualize it, open [Designer | Adaptive Cards](https://adaptivecards.io/designer/), and then paste the following .json content into the **Card Paylod Editor** area.
+To visualize it, open [Designer | Adaptive Cards](https://adaptivecards.io/designer/), and then paste the following .json content into the **Card Payload Editor** area.

 ```json
 {